aserto-dev/express-jwt-aserto/README.md

 #### options argument

 - `authorizerServiceUrl`: URL of authorizer service (_required_)
+- `authorizerCertFile`: location on the filesystem of the CA certificate that signed the Aserto authorizer self-signed certificate.
+This defaults to `$HOME/.config/aserto/aserto-one/certs/aserto-one-gateway-ca.crt`.
+See the "Certificates" section for more information.
+- `disableTlsValidation`: ignore TLS certificate validation when creating a TLS connection to the authorizer.
+Defaults to false.
 - `useAuthorizationHeader`: When set to `true`, will forward the Authorization header to the authorizer.
 The authorizer will crack open the JWT and use that as the identity context.
 Defaults to `true`.
 - `identityHeader`: the name of the header from which to extract the `identity` field to pass into the `authorize` call.
 This only happens if `useAuthorizationHeader` is false.
 Defaults to 'identity'.
 - `customUserKey`: The property name to check for the subject key.
 By default, permissions are checked against `req.user`, but you can change it to be `req.myCustomUserKey` with this option.
 Defaults to `user`.
 - `customSubjectKey`: The property name to check for the subject.
 By default, permissions are checked against `user.sub`, but you can change it to be `user.myCustomSubjectKey` with this option.
 Defaults to `sub`.

+## Certificates

+The Aserto [authorizer](github.com/aserto-dev/aserto-one) exposes HTTPS-only endpoints.
+In order for a node.js application to properly communicate with the authorizer, TLS certificates must be verified.

+In a development environment, the Aserto [one-box](github.com/aserto-dev/aserto-one) automatically creates a set of self-signed certificates and certificates of the CA (certificate authority) that signed them.
+It places them in a well-known location on the filesystem, defaulting to `$HOME/.config/aserto/aserto-one/certs/`.

+In order for the `express-jwt-aserto` package to perform the TLS handshake, it needs to verify the TLS certificate of the one-box using the certificate of the CA that signed it - which was placed in `$HOME/.config/aserto/aserto-one/certs/aserto-one-gateway-ca.crt`.

+When packaging an application for deployment (e.g. in a Docker container), you must copy this CA certificate into the container as part of the Docker build (typically performed in the Dockerfile).
+When you do that, you'll need to override the `authorizerCertFile` option that is passed into any of the API calls defined above with the location of this cert file.

+Alternately, to ignore TLS certificate validation when creating a TLS connection to the authorizer, you can set the `disableTlsValidation` option to `true` and avoid TLS certificate validation.
+This option is **not recommended for production**.

 ## Issue Reporting